Home > Archives > Latest issue

 Keywords: Finite Element Method, Induction Machine, NEMA’s Classes, Slot Geometry, Wedges.

-M.Mohamadian, M.Dehghan, A.Sadeghilarijani
+by A.Amiri, M.Mohamadian, M.Dehghan, A.Sadeghilarijani

 Vol. 5. n.
 6, pp. 2610-2622